lil-brumski/Student_Database_Python_Cpp/README.md

 * An `admission-list.txt` file will be automatically created in the parent directory.
 This file contains the admission list.

-* Documentation is similar to that of the [C++-only version of this project](https://github.com/lil-brumski/Student_Database/tree/main/docs).
+* Documentation is similar to that of the [C++ only version of this project](https://github.com/lil-brumski/Student_Database/tree/main/docs).

 * Made by David Tamaratare Oghenebrume.